Sep. 12, 2024 Posted in Japan

 Japanese people are some of the nicest I’ve ever met – they might even beat Canadians in the politeness department!
 So don’t worry too much about your lack of Japanese skills.
 If I managed for a year, so can you!
 The only thing I remember how to say in Japanese nowadays involves ordering a beer…

-Knowing some Japanese, while not absolutely necessary, is definitely an asset.
+Conversational Japanese skills, while not absolutely necessary, are definitely an asset.
 It will significantly increase the number of jobs you can apply to.
 Plus, you’ll be able to speak with locals and learn even more about Japanese culture!

 The Kickstart Program includes all of the perks of the Send-Off Program with the added bonus of a month of Japanese lessons in either Tokyo, Kyoto or Fukuoka.
 With field trips, karaoke nights, festival outings, game nights and plenty more, the program is a great way to learn and meet people!